 How should you fly an instrument approach?

 One of the best habits to make when flying IFR is to develop a set of personal techniques that ensures that your flying is not only safe, but also efficient.
 In particular, especially when flying in busy airspace, managing your approach configuration while adhering to ATC instructions can be difficult.
 This blog presents some of our personal techniques that you can consider adopting in your own flying to make your flying as safe and as efficient as possible.
-Learn how to obtain an instrument Rating?
+Learn how to obtain an instrument Rating in New Jersey?

 Here’s a scenario of a pilot attempting to regain instrument currency in our simulator:

 The pilot was receiving radar vectors for an ILS approach and was approximately 25 nm away from the airport.
 He briefed the approach and told ATC that he was ready.
 ATC instructed him to descend and proceed to a fix that was on the final approach course, and cleared him for the ILS approach.
 This was when he noticed that he didn’t have the fix set up in the flight plan on his G1000 as he loaded the approach with vectors-to-final.
 As he scrambled to reload the approach, he started getting “behind the airplane” and forgot to descend to the altitude that ATC assigned for him.

 When he eventually caught up with all the tasks, ATC reminded him again to start his descent.
 He complied and started the descent while extending the landing gear and approach flaps even though he was 20 nm from the field.
 As he joined the final approach course, he decided to “dive and drive” to every step down altitude published on the chart.
 This increased his workload as he had to constantly adjust his power settings every time he started a descent and every time he levelled off.